-Leases containing the disclosure and the occupancy disclosure forms are to be maintained in the office of the manager of the rental unit.
-These do not need to be submitted to the City unless requested.
-City inspectors or police officers may request to see these documents upon investigation of a code violation.
+Notice of occupancy limitation are to be maintained by the property owner or manager and do not need to be submitted to the City unless requested.
+City inspectors or police officers may request to see the certificate of compliance and notice of occupancy limitations signed by all lessees or sublessees upon investigation of an occupancy violation.
 The primary interest of the Office of Neighborhood Services is to enforce occupancy violations, property maintenance violations and health violations related to residences.
 City inspectors may request to view the leases or the disclosure forms to ensure landlords are complying with this ordinance.

 What is some standard language that can be used in a lease?

 The ordinance states the lease shall include the zoning district and the applicable occupancy limitations.
 There is no requirement on how that is achieved.
 As a convenience to landlords, the Ciity is sharing this language that you may choose to use:

 ZONING DISTRICT AND OCCUPANCY LIMIT: Lessee understands that the premises are located in the ____ zoning district and agrees that: (a) the maximum number of unrelated persons who may occupy the unit is ____, and (b) related occupants must be in compliance with the definition of a "family" contained in Section 29-2 of the Code of Ordinances of the City of Columbia, Missouri.

 When do rental property owners need to use the occupancy form?

 Rental property owners may include the lease language or have their tenants complete the Zoning Occupancy Disclosure Form.
 The form may be helpful in cases where you have an oral lease or as a matter of convenience.

 What if a landlord has a more restrictive occupancy policy?